dotmjsc/DelphiScriptFormatter/README.md

 * Function declaration comma Handling:
   * If this box is checked, it will replace all commas in function and procedure declarations with semicolons so that JCF can handle it
   * If "Change declaration delimiters to semicolons" is set then the declaration delimiters will stay semicolons, else they will be changed back to commas after formatting
-* Preprocess 'like' statement: check this box to preprocess the like statement so that JCF can format the code
+* Preprocess 'like' operator: Check this box to preprocess the 'like' operators so that JCF can format the code
+* Make backup (.bak) file: If this is enabled, the file will be copied to a backup file with extra .bak as extension
+* Keep work (.wrk) file: If this is enabled, the .wrk file that is passed to and processed by JCF is kept (for debugging porposes)

 **Config File:**

 Optionally, you can load your own Config File.
 Config files made with the GUI of the old [JEDI Code Format](https://jedicodeformat.sourceforge.net/) are automatically detected and converted.

-**Processing of like statements:**
+**Processing of 'like' operators:**

-Optionally, the unsupported like statements are preprocessed so that JCF can handle the file.
-For this a non-comment line (or the non comment part of a line) like this:
+Optionally, the unsupported 'like' operators are preprocessed so that JCF can handle the file.
+A non-comment line (or the non comment part of a line) will be analysed by a preprocessor.
+Example:

 ```
 if (a=b) and (a like c) and not (c = e) and (e like f)  and (u = i)   and (u = i)  and (a like c) then  // test something like nothing
 ```

-will be analysed.
-Found like statements will each be replaced by a '=' and a comment line will be added above with restoring info:
+Found 'like' operators will each be replaced by a '=' and a comment line will be added above containing restoring info:

 ```
 // LIKEPROCESSING_INFO: 1,3,6
 if (a=b) and (a = c) and not (c = e) and (e = f)  and (u = i)   and (u = i)  and (a = c) then  // test something like nothing
 ```

-After formatting with JCF, the tool searches for these comment lines and restores the 'like' statements to their original positions.
-Finally, the like processing comments are removed from the formatted code.
+After formatting with JCF, the tool searches for these comment lines and restores the 'like' operators to their original positions.
+Finally, the processing comments are removed from the formatted code.